veesix-networks/pyisckea/README.md

 server = Kea("http://localhost:8000")
 ```

-3) Call API commands based on the Daemon to interact with the APIs
+3) Call API commands based on the Daemon to interact with the APIs.

 ```python
 subnets_v4 = server.dhcp4.subnet4_list()